Favourites of the Year: Events

 In October I did a Memory Walk in honour of my Grandad who is suffering from Dementia.
 It’s been a tough year for our family as we learn to cope with his illness and our new lives without him being in it as he was.
 It’s a cruel disease but I wanted to play my part in raising funds for the Alzheimer’s Society.
 I managed to raise £400 and walked 7.5 miles around London in under two hours.
 It meant a lot to me.

 This year I have become a freelance writer.
-I now write for the Huffington Post as a blogger, as well as working as a Campaign’s Officer at a publishing company.
+I now write for the Huffington Post as a blogger, as well as work as a Campaigns Officer at a publishing company.
 I have also written articles for online ezines and assisted journalists with articles in the Metro and Daily Express.
 Plus being featured on the podcast Tech Talks due to an article I wrote on social media.
-Next stop is a public speaking event for Funzing in the New Year also due to an article I wrote on social media.
+The next stop is a public speaking event for Funzing in the New Year also due to an article I wrote on social media.

 I have a new cousin!